circlefin/verite/README.md

 This repository is a monorepo containing the Core Verity Javascript SDK, as well as several demos to illustrate issuance, verification, revocation, and real-world use-cases of the Verity standard.

+## Getting Started

+### Requirements

+- Node.js v14
+- npm v7 or greater (`npm i -g npm@7`)

-## Project Structure
+### Project Structure

-The repository is set up as an [npm workspace](https://docs.npmjs.com/cli/v7/using-npm/workspaces) (which requires npm v7 or greater).
+This repository is set up as an [npm workspace](https://docs.npmjs.com/cli/v7/using-npm/workspaces) (which requires npm v7 or greater).
 The dependencies for all packages are installed from the root level using `npm install`.

+Each package in this repository lives in the `packages/` directory.

 The primary packages in this repository are: